CloudLabsAI-Azure/Defender-for-Cloud/modules/module1-mdcwalkthrough.md

    > For more information on how the score is calculated, [refer to the secure score documentation page](https://docs.microsoft.com/en-us/azure/security-center/secure-score-security-controls#how-your-secure-score-is-calculated).

 3. On the bottom part, you can see a list of subscriptions and their current score.
-To view the recommendations behind the score, click on **view recommendations**.
+To view the recommendations behind the score, click on **Owner > View recommendations**.

 ### Task 3: Exploring Security Controls and Recommendations